Can a non-Gandhi president revive India's Congress party? – DW – 10/20/2022

 Mallikarjun Kharge, 80, was elected by members to replace Sonia Gandhi as president of the once-mighty party that played a major role in winning independence from the UK in 1947.

 The Indian National Congress held onto power for decades, but is now a shadow of its former self.
-It has been in opposition at the federal level after having lost two general elections, in 2014 and 2019.
+After losing two general elections, in 2014 and 2019. it is in opposition at the federal level.

-Kharge, who is seen as a Gandhi loyalist within the party, faced off against Shashi Tharoor, 66, a former under-secretary-general of the United Nations who campaigned for "change" in the party.
+Kharge faced off against Shashi Tharoor, 66, a former under-secretary-general of the United Nations who had campaigned for "change" in the party.

-But Kharge overwhelmingly won the vote, receiving more than 80% of the ballots cast.
+But Kharge, who is close to the Gandhi family, won a resounding majority, receiving more than 80% of the ballots cast.

 Winds of change for Congress?

-Due to his proximity to the Gandhi family, Kharge was widely seen as a frontrunner even before votes were cast on October 17.
+Kharge had been widely seen as a frontrunner even before votes were cast on October 17.

-It was the sixth time in the Congress party's nearly 137-year-old history that an electoral contest decided who would take up the mantle of the party's president.
+It was the sixth time in the Congress party's nearly 137-year-old history that an electoral contest decided who would take up the mantle of party president.

-Kharge will take over as Congress chief from Sonia Gandhi, who has been serving as interim president after her son, Rahul Gandhi, stepped down from the post following the party's debacle in the 2019 general elections.
+Kharge will take over from Sonia Gandhi, who has served as interim president since her son, Rahul Gandhi, stepped down from the post following the party's debacle in the 2019 general elections.

-In his first remarks after winning the party presidential election, Kharge highlighted the sacrifice of Sonia Gandhi who led the party for years, and praised the initiative of Rahul Gandhi who was trying to create a people's movement against bigotry through his ongoing cross-country "unity" march.
+In his first remarks after winning the election, Kharge highlighted the sacrifice of Sonia Gandhi and praised the initiative of Rahul Gandhi, who is trying to create a people's movement against bigotry through his ongoing cross-country "unity" march.

 "I want to thank Sonia Gandhi on behalf of all party workers.
 Under her leadership, we formed our government at the center twice," said Kharge.